SupremeAMS/TestlioCycle2calendar/readme.md

 ## Usage
 No configuration.
-On a project page, if your are logged in and you are taking part of a cycle, a Calendar link will appear at the end of the avatar list.
+On a project page, if your are logged in and you are taking part of a cycle, a Calendar link will appear next to the cycle number.